 What you should know

-A vaginal hysterectomy is a surgery done to remove your uterus through your vagina.
+A vaginal hysterectomy is surgery to remove your uterus through your vagina.
 Other organs, such as your ovaries and fallopian tubes, may also be removed.

 - After a vaginal hysterectomy, you will not be able to get pregnant.
 Without a vaginal hysterectomy, you may continue to have very heavy bleeding and severe pain.
 Tumors may continue to grow.
 Your uterus may slide down further into your vagina.
 You may have difficulty controlling your bladder.
-Cancer may spread to other parts of your body.
 An infection can become severe and be life-threatening.
+If you have cancer, it may spread to other parts of your body.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need to donate blood before your surgery.
 Your blood is stored in case you need it during or after your surgery.

 - You may need to take antibiotics before your surgery to help prevent a bacterial infection after surgery.